Bsodoge/country-counter/README.md

 Shows what country people have viewed your profile from.
 Created with Node.js with PostgreSQL for database.

 ## Usage
-Put following link in your website, make sure to change the username to your own.
+Put following link in and `img` tag on your website, make sure to change the username to your own.
 This does not work on github README.md files due to github camo.
 ```
 https://country-counter.onrender.com/?username=[YOUR-USERNAME]
 ```